yA devi sarva bhUteSu vRttirUpeNa saMsthitA

 We can think of the contents

-interaction with the field, we must always be mindful of how we perform our actions in the field.
-This is not
+about our interaction with the field, we must always be mindful of how we perform our actions in the field.

-easy as it is hard to fathom karma.
+This is not easy as it is hard to fathom karma.
 What makes karma complicated?
 Karma is all-encompassing!
-I think

 intellect has limited reach if we are an average human being.
 Not that it has to be this way.
 The way to understand karma